mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 {% raw %}

 <span class="callout callout--warning">
 <strong>INFO</strong>: At the time of our implementation, TwigJS did not have the capability to resolve <a href="https://www.drupal.org/project/sdc" target="_blank" rel="noopener">SDC's</a> namespace.
-It appears this has been addressed since this post was published and using SDC should now be possible with this custom setup, however, I have not tested using SDC and therefore I can't confirm.
+It appears this has been addressed and using SDC should now be possible with this custom setup.
+I haven't personally tried it and therefore I can't confirm.
 </span>

 {% endraw%}